-Uncovering Bots in eCommerce: Loyalty Points
+Uncovering Bots in eCommerce: Loyalty Point Fraud

 On Thursday 14th May, we’re bringing together guest speakers from leading eCommerce organizations to discuss what bots mean for them in 2020, the challenges facing technology leaders and their approaches to managing bot traffic.
 Ahead of the webinar, we’re giving you a first look at what you need to know about the threat of carding and loyalty points fraud.